Political Scientist and Applied Methodologist

 “No monopolices tus conocimientos ni impongas arrogantemente tus técnicas...pero difunde y comparte lo que has aprendido junto con la gente, de manera que sea totalmente comprensible e incluso literario y agradable, porque la ciencia no debería ser necesariamente un misterio ni un monopolio de expertos e intelectuales” – Orlando Fals Borda (1995)

-I am an Applied Research Statistician at Harvard Law School.
-I received my Ph.D. in Political Science and International Relations from the University of Southern California (USC), where I was also a Graduate Research Associate in both the Democracy and Fair Elections Lab and the Security and Political Economy (SPEC) Lab.
-Prior to joining Harvard, I was a Survey Statistician at USC's Federal Statistical Research Data Center (FSRDC), a U.S. Census Bureau research branch.
+I received my Ph.D. in Political Science and International Relations from USC, where I was a Graduate Research Associate in both the Democracy and Fair Elections Lab and the Security and Political Economy (SPEC) Lab.
+I also hold a Master of Public Policy from USC's Sol Price School of Public Policy, where I focused on Applied Econometrics.

 I am also the creator of TextViz Studio, a no-code platform for social scientists that makes advanced text analysis and statistical modeling more accessible, intuitive, and interactive.